 We started the 95-mile trip to Turner Field and the boy was in great form, really excited to about going to the game.
 The bomb went off when we hit bumper-to-bumper, 10-mph traffic just north of Midtown, and it continued, unrelenting, until just before we reached the valet parking section outside the ballpark.

 The kid has a sixth-sense of direction.
-Whatever hell takes him in those driving moments, he knows when his trip is almost over, and he calms down.
+Whatever hell takes him, whatever place he goes to in those moments, he seems to be aware of when the trip is almost over, and he calms down.
 But this tantrum was one for the books.
-But as we got to our seats in the Superior Plumbing Club, my boy was calm, but still undergoing his personal brand of PTSD – numb, almost stunned look on his face, not happy, not sad.
-Thank God for Jack Wilkinson.
+But as we got to our seats in the Superior Plumbing Club, he was tranquil, his personal brand of PTSD – numb, stunned look on his face, not happy, not sad.

 Here’s one of the things I love about Jack – he is present in the moment, very aware.
-Joey tends to keep his fists clenched (it’s his high tone – not the snobby kind of high tone, the neuromuscular kind).
-So, instead of asking Joey to give him a high five, like most people do (and we truly appreciate that effort to engage our son), and waiting for Joey to respond, Jack does the cool thing and gives the boy a fist pump and a “Hiya, Joey,” by way of greeting, and he always tries to make face-to-face contact.
+Joey tends to keep his fists clenched (it’s his high tone, the neuromuscular kind).
+So, instead of asking Joey to give him a high five, like most people do (and we truly appreciate that effort to engage our son), Jack does the cool thing and gives the boy a fist bump and a “Hiya, Joey,” by way of greeting.
+And he always makes eye contact.

 “Hope you like Freddie Freeman,” says Jack.

 How can you not?
 Freeman belted a long home run his first time up, sending millions of decibels of loud through the stadium – resulting in a stunning smile on my son’s face.
 He was fully back.
 The PTSD was gone.
 By the time Freddie singled in the Braves’ only other run in a 3-2 loss, Joey was smiling, and making a variety of wild moves and happy sounds.